How will I drive around the Montlake area when the West Approach Bridge North is complete?

 Click image for larger, printable version. (pdf 3.6 mb)

 Will the West Approach Bridge North affect traffic volumes in Montlake?

-In order to protect local communities from traffic, WSDOT will:
+In order to manage traffic in local neighborhoods, WSDOT will:

 - Add capacity to the Montlake interchange with an additional westbound lane of storage on Lake Washington Boulevard between 24th Avenue and Montlake Boulevard.

 - Clearly mark “local access only” routes to discourage traffic from traveling into local neighborhoods.